 Serving Options: 1)Place the beans on a serving plate and top with the onion-tomato mixture, OR 2) Toss it all together and serve in a bowl.
 Top with cheese variation if desired.

 *My preference is drier paste tomatoes, but you can also use halved grape or cherry tomatoes, or chopped larger heirloom tomatoes (though squeeze juice and seeds from the halves before chopping).**Or olive oil for a dairy free version.Optional Variations:

-Add fresh herbs (thyme, basil, or rosemary) at the same time as the tomatoes.
+Add fresh herbs (2 tablespoons thyme and rosemary, or 1/4 cup chopped basil) at the same time as the tomatoes.

-Add garlic at the end of caramelizing the onions.
+Add 1-2 cloves of garlic, minced, at the end of caramelizing the onions.

-Top the finished dish with crumbled or shredded cheese like feta, goat, or parmesan.
+Top the finished dish with 1/4 cup crumbled or shredded cheese like feta, goat, or parmesan.